How to Treat and Repair Dry Rot

 DIY vs. Hiring a Pro

-Left unchecked, dry rot can threaten your home's structural integrity.
-If you notice extensive sections, more than a few inches in size, of dry rot, you should call a water damage restoration company near you.
+Minor dry rot repair on decorative pieces of wood is DIYable, but anything more severe requires help from a professional.
+If you notice extensive sections of dry rot spanning more than a few inches, you should call a water damage restoration company.
 In that scenario, replacing the damaged wood instead of repairing it is the best option.

 Frequently Asked Questions

-Even pressure-treated wood will rot in the right conditions.
+Even pressure-treated wood will rot in certain conditions.
 Pressure-treated wood is affected by the same type of fungus that causes dry rot.
-So, while it may last longer than untreated wood, you'll want to take the same precautions with pressure-treated wood to help prevent dry rot.
+So, while it may last longer than untreated wood in moist conditions, the rot will eventually set in, especially if the wood is in contact with the ground or remains wet for long periods.
+You'll want to take the same precautions with pressure-treated wood to help prevent dry rot.

 Need professional help with your project?